7 Building Blocks of AI Agent Design, Learned from Opencode Docs

 Agent Skills bundle tools, rules, and prompts into a single installable unit.
 First introduced by Anthropic, this format is now standardized.

-Building effective AI agents isn’t about knowing every tool available.
-It’s about understanding the architecture: how agents think, how they connect to the outside world, and how they collaborate with each other.
+Building effective AI agents is not about knowing every tool available.
+It is about understanding the architecture: how agents think, how they connect to the outside world, and how they collaborate with each other.

-These seven building blocks - Tools, Rules, Sub-agents, MCP, LSP, A2A/ACP, and Skills - form the structural vocabulary of agent design.
-Each one addresses a distinct concern, and together they define what a well-architected agent system looks like.
+These seven building blocks, Tools, Rules, Sub-agents, MCP, LSP, A2A/ACP, and Skills, form the structural vocabulary of agent design.
+Each addresses a distinct concern.
+Knowing where each one fits lets you make deliberate choices rather than assembling a system by trial and error.

 Because Opencode is open source, its documentation evolves with contributions from the broader developer community.
-If you’re serious about understanding agent architecture, the Opencode docs are worth reading through.
+The Opencode docs are a practical starting point for anyone who wants to move from using agents to understanding how they are built.

 Join the newsletter